plone/volto/docs/source/upgrade-guide/index.md

 ## Upgrading to Volto 6.4.x

 A misspelled file has been renamed.
-If if import `strickthrough.svg` in your project, you'll now find that file at `@plone/volto/icons/strikethrough.svg`.
+If you import `strickthrough.svg` in your project, you'll now find that file at `@plone/volto/icons/strikethrough.svg`.

 ## Upgrading to Volto 6.x.x